eatoncns/clj_http_server/README.md

 This will produce two jar files in /target folder.

 To run cob spec server follow instructions on [project page](https://github.com/8thlight/cob_spec).
 The jar file to point to is the http-server-0.1.0-standalone.jar generated in the previous step.

+**NOTE:** I have experienced some issues on first run of cob spec suites.
+Investigation suggests that server process is not starting within the [sleep time](https://github.com/8thlight/cob_spec/blob/master/src/main/java/Server.java) defined in the cob spec startup which leads to failures.
+It also means process is not killed in teardown, resulting in subsequent runs working ok.

+As a workaround the server can be manually started before first run of the tests.